 If your business is your side hustle, delegating the repetitive tasks to the right person ensures that can be done while you’re working, so the time you spend on your business is time well spent.

 Invest time to create scalable solutions

 The early stages of a business is the time to think BIGGER than what you are or even hope to be.
 Instead of trying to throw together options that fit your current situation and you end up being reactive instead of proactive, take the time to put true processes together that you can build on.
 Creating processes for your business is an area that someone you’re delegating to can help with; they can put processes together as they go for the job you have assigned them to do.

 What are you good at?
 Networking?
 Sales?
 Do you lack in follow up and details?
 Knowing your strengths will help you concentrate on what you do best which allows you to delegate the areas you may be weak in, don’t know how to do or don’t enjoy doing.

 Patience is not a word you want to think about when you want your business to grow.
 But understanding how your business works, what you do best, what processes you need to put in place and what areas are best to delegate will help you build the proper foundation for a sustainable, scalable business.
 Be patient and trust the people you delegate to and the processes you create.

 If you’re ready to start delegating areas of your business, give Laura at Elite Virtual Assistants a call today at (440) 973-7005 or visit their website at www.elitevirtualassist.com.
-You can download EVA’s free worksheet on delegating: 4 Things To Do To Start Getting More Done Today or schedule a free 30 minute consult with Laura and see what areas you can outsource to help your business grow!
+You can download EVA’s free worksheet on delegating: 5 Things To Do To Start Getting More Done Today , our comprehensive e-book on How A Virtual Assistant Can Grow Your Business…and how to use one, or schedule a free 30 minute consult with Laura and see what areas you can outsource to help your business grow!